hhas/SwiftAutomation/doc-source/8 commands.md

 ## Command errors

-[TO DO: Error class implementation is not yet finalized; update this section when done]

-If a command fails due to an error raised by the target application or Apple Event Manager, or if a given parameter or attribute was not of a [supported type](type-mappings.html), a `CommandError` is thrown.
+If a command fails due to an error raised by the target application or Apple Event Manager, or if a given parameter or attribute was not of a [supported type](type-mappings.html), a `CommandError` containing the following properties is thrown:

-* Standard Apple event/OSA error information:
+* Apple Event Manager/Application error information:

-  * `errorNumber` – the error code (`Int`); this is the same as `SwiftAutomationError.code`
+  * `code`: `Int` – the error code, e.g. -1728 = "Can't get reference."
+Usually a standard `OSStatus` code.
-  * `errorMessage` – the error message (`String`) provided by the application, if any, otherwise a default description if the error number is a standard AE error code
+  * `message`: `String?` – the error message (`String`) provided by the application, if any; or a general error description if it's a known error code
-  * `errorBriefMessage` – short version of the above; not normally used by applications, but included here for completeness
-  * `errorExpectedType` – if a coercion error (-1700) occurred, a `Symbol` describing the type of value that was required
+  * `expectedType`: `Symbol?` – if the application encountered a coercion error (-1700), the type of value that it required, e.g. `AE.record`
-  * `errorOffendingObject` – the parameter (`Any`) that caused the error, where relevant
+  * `offendingObject`: `Any?` – the parameter that caused the the application to report an error, where relevant

-* Additional error information:
+* SwiftAutomation error information:

+  * `cause`: `Error?` – the underlying error that caused the command to fail (e.g. `UnpackError` if the command's result couldn't be unpacked as the specified Swift type)
-  * `errorFailedCommandDescription` – the source code `String` representation of the failed command
+  * `commandDescription`: `String` – the source code representation of the failed command
-  * `errorFailedAppleEvent` – the underlying `NSAppleEventDescriptor` instance that was constructed by the Swift glue
+  * `description`: `String` – a detailed human-readable description of the error and the reason it occurred

 ## Note to AppleScript users